caltechlibrary/CL-web-components/footer-global.md

 ### Custom Social Media Links

-In the second column, you can also customize the social media links in the `Footer-Global` component.
+In the second column, you can also customize the social media links in the Footer-Global component.
 Currently, the component only supports Instagram and YouTube.
 To add more social links, please contact the developers of this component.
-You will customize these by difining an attribute in the html element.
+You will customize these by defining an attribute in the html element.

-1) Add instagram="your-custom-url"
+1) Add ```instagram="your-profile-url"```
-2) Add youtube="your-custom-url"
+2) Add ```youtube="your-profile-url"```

 ```html
 <footer-global